yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 consider the supporting programming language, the programming paradigm,the pricing model and available connectors.

 1. Batch Processing analytical services in Azure.
-    - Azure Synapse is a distributed **data warehouse** offering analytics capabilities
+    - Azure Synapse is a distributed **data warehouse** offering analytical capabilities
     - Azure Data Lake analytics
     - HDInsights for Hadoop technologies such as MapReduce, Hive an Pig
     - Databricks is a large-scale analytical platform based on spark